-CCA: The cold cranking amps or cold cranking rating determines the load or amperage the 12 volt battery can deliver for 30 seconds at 0 F without falling below 7.2 volts.
+CCA: The cold-cranking amps or cold-cranking rating determines the load or amperage the 12-volt battery can deliver for 30 seconds at 0° F without falling below 7.2 volts.

-AH: The ampere hour rating measures the amount of steady current a battery can supply for 20 hours at a certain amperage at 80F without cell voltage falling below 1.75 volts.
+AH: The ampere-hour rating measures the steady current a battery can supply for 20 hours at 80° F without cell voltage falling below 1.75 volts.

 Determine the load by retrieving the CCA from the battery case and reducing this number by half.
-The discharge rate is one half of the battery's cold cranking rating.
+The discharge rate is one-half of the battery's cold-cranking rating.
 Apply this load to the battery for 15 seconds.
-The battery's voltage must remain above 9.6 volts at 70 F. It's relative to temperature, the lower the temperature, the lower the voltage.
+The battery's voltage must remain above 9.6 volts at 70° F. It's relative to temperature; the lower the temperature, the lower the voltage.

-A specific gravity test determines the weight of a certain volume of liquid divided by an equal amount of water.
-A fully charged automotive battery has a specific gravity of 1.265.
-As the battery discharges the specific gravity becomes lighter and more like water, closer to 1.000.
+A specific gravity test determines the weight of a liquid divided by an equal amount of water.
+For example, a fully charged automotive battery has a specific gravity of 1.265.
+As the battery discharges, the specific gravity becomes lighter and more like water, closer to 1.000.